Giants rookie DL B.J. Hill leads team in sacks with 5

 Will Hernandez, the second-round pick, has started all 12 games at left guard and helped Barkley get within 46 yards of a 1,000-yard rushing season.

 The guy who gets overlooked is defensive lineman B.J.
-Hill, the third-round pick out of North Carolina State who was the 69th player chosen in the draft.
+Hull, the third-round pick out of North Carolina State who was the 69th player chosen in the draft.

 Hill, who started two of the first seven games, has been a mainstay in the lineup since New York traded defensive tackle Damon Harrison to Detroit in October.